 Step 3: Prepare the Requirements and Pay for the Necessary Fees

 University requirements vary from institution to institution, and some documents are usually requested in English.
-Suppose the applicant’s records are written in another language.
-In that case, it is advisable to get the official translation of the document and submit both a copy of the original and the English-translated documents.
-The most basic requirement every university will require the applicant to submit is as follows:
+If the applicant’s records are written in another language, it is advisable to get an official translation of the document and submit both a copy of the original and the English-translated document.
+Commonly requested documents include the following:

-- Official copy of the secondary school certificate or diploma (in English or with official translation
+• Official copy of the secondary school certificate or diploma (in English or with an official translation)

 Step 4: Take the University Entrance Examination

-For foreign or international students who want to study nursing in Hungary, some universities may require applicants to pass the entrance examination before admission.
-This exam is necessary, especially for specialized programs like nursing.
+For foreign or international students who want to study nursing in Hungary, some universities require applicants to pass an entrance assessment before admission.
+Semmelweis University lists an oral orientation entrance exam, while the University of Szeged lists a written entrance examination and a motivational conversation.
+Other universities may use a document review, interview, or different admissions process.
 In addition, some universities may invite students or applicants for an interview as part of the application process.

 Step 5: Obtain a Student Visa After Application

-Since requirements vary on the applicant’s country of origin, the basic requirements include but are not limited to the following:
+Since requirements vary by the applicant’s nationality and situation, the basic requirements include but are not limited to the following:

 Step 6: Finish and Obtain the Nursing Course/Program Diploma

-To apply for a nursing license in Hungary, local and international students must finish the nursing program at their chosen university and obtain a bachelor’s degree.
-It usually takes four years or eight semesters to finish.
-The four years of the program will include the students’ theoretical and clinical practice and training.
+To practice as a nurse in Hungary, local and international students must complete the nursing program at their chosen university and obtain a bachelor’s degree.
+It usually takes four years or eight semesters to finish an English-taught BSc nursing program at the universities listed above.
+The program includes theoretical coursework, classroom or demonstration practice, clinical practice, field practice, and final requirements such as a thesis or final examination, depending on the university.

 Step 7: Register to the National Healthcare Service Center (AEEK)